tracyreed/email_archive/README.md

 Upon retirement of this system and the dissolution of the organization which used it this code became my property.

+Other than the extime library present, all of the python code, templates, etc. were written solely by me.
+It was considered a boring project by others and nobody else ever wanted to touch it.

 - Tracy Reed <treed@tracyreed.org>